chudley/manatee/docs/working-on-manatee.md

 5442, and the third peer runs postgres on port 5452.

-### Running each peer
+### Running the cluster

 There are currently two components to run for each peer: the sitter (which also starts postgres) and the backup server (which is used for bootstrapping replication for new downstream peers).
-To start the first peer, use:
+The following is an example of starting a Manatee peer and ensuring its output is directed to a file and stdout:

+    # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
-    # node sitter.js -f devconfs/sitter1/sitter.json
+          sitter.js -vvv -f devconfs/sitter$peer/sitter.json \

-You'll probably want to pipe this to bunyan.
+          > /var/tmp/sitter$peer.log 2>&1 & done

 Be sure to run this as root.
-To run other peers, replace "sitter1" with "sitter2" or "sitter3".
+Logs can be tailed under `/var/tmp/peer*.log`.
+To kill all running instances of sitter and postgres, run:

+    # pgrep -f sitter | while read pid; do pkill -9 -P $pid; done

+Because sitter spawns PostgreSQL as a child process, care must be taken to ensure that PostgreSQL is also stopped when sitter is.
+If in doubt, `pkill postgres` will ensure that all instances of PostgreSQL are stopped.

 Similarly, to run the backupserver, use:

+    # seq 1 3 | while read peer; do node --abort-on-uncaught-exception \
-    # node backupserver.js -f devconfs/sitter1/backupserver.json
+          backupserver.js -f devconfs/sitter$peer/backupserver.json \

-There's also a snapshotter, but running that for development is not yet documented.
+	  > /var/tmp/backupserver$peer.log >2&1 & done

+### Clearing the cluster

+**Note: This section will destroy data!
+Be very sure that you no longer need this cluster's data before proceeding.**

+If you want to clean everything up and start with an empty cluster, run the following commands:

+1. In your dev zone:
+    1.

+        # seq 1 3 | while read peer; do \
+              zfs destroy -R zones/$(zonename)/data/peer$peer; done

+    1.

+        # rm -rf devconfs

+1. In your ZooKeeper instance:
+    1. Note: this step is only required if you plan on re-using this identifier again.

+        # zkCli.sh rmr /manatee/testing123